Johnson, Julie

 Biography

-I earned BA in communication in 1989, MA in Journalism in 1991.
-In 2015 I returned to school and earned an Associates in Network Security.
-My first IT job was a Security Administrator at WEDC, followed by a Help Desk role at American Family Insurance.
-My current title is Security Analyst II in Testing and Cyber Defense.
+I earned a Bachelor of Arts in Communication in 1989 and a Master of Arts in Journalism in 1991.
+In 2015, I returned to higher education and completed an Associate’s degree in Network Security.
+My professional experience in information technology began with a Security Administrator position at the Wisconsin Economic Development Corporation, followed by a Help Desk role at American Family Insurance.
+I currently serve as a Security Analyst II specializing in Testing and Cyber Defense here at UW-Madison.

 2024 Session